 Start preparing for New York City History Day 2018!
 Use the links below to learn about the theme, rules and categories.

 - 2018 Theme Book

 - New York State History Day Website

 Educator and Parent Workshops

 Have a student or child interested in participating in New York City History Day?
-Examine the 2017 NHD theme Taking a Stand in History through the lens of the Museum’s exhibitions.
-Join us for the following Free Educator Evenings featuring curator-led tours followed by workshops showcasing best practices for participating in the 2017 competition.
+Examine the 2018 NHD theme “Conflict & Compromise” through the lens of the Museum’s exhibitions.
+Join us for the following free workshops showcasing best practices for participating in the 2018 competition.